 What This Means for Founders

-• Tier 1 funds ($100M+ checks) only invest in companies with $1M+ ARR or breakthrough technology
+- Tier 1 funds ($100M+ checks) want $1M+ ARR or genuinely breakthrough technology

-• Tier 2 specialist funds are more accessible for seed/Series A with strong AI differentiation
+- Tier 2 specialists are more reachable at seed/Series A with strong AI differentiation

-• Corporate VCs add strategic value beyond money — cloud credits, distribution, partnerships
+- Corporate VCs add value beyond cash — cloud credits, distribution, partnerships

-• These funds' portfolios are a roadmap of where the smart money sees AI heading
+- These funds' portfolios are a roadmap of where smart money sees AI heading

-• Following their investments (public via Crunchbase, PitchBook) is free market intelligence
+- Following their bets (public via Crunchbase, PitchBook) is free market intelligence

 15 funds control much of the AI investment landscape.
-They collectively deployed over $80 billion into AI in 2025.
+They collectively poured over $80 billion into AI in 2025.
 For founders, understanding their thesis and portfolio helps you target the right investors.
-For observers, their bets signal which AI segments will matter most in the coming years.
+For everyone watching, their bets signal which AI segments will matter most in the years ahead.